troglobit/finit/doc/conditions.md

 Triggering
 ----------

-Conditions are triggered either by plugins or by using the `cond` command of the `initctl` control tool.
+Conditions are triggered by built-in plugins, but can for debugging purposes also be controlled using the `cond set` and `cond clear` sub-commands to the `initctl` control tool:

 * `initctl cond set your/cond/here`